Scientific Name

 Description

 Piaranthus punctatus is a small succulent that forms a clump of short, dull green, obtusely 4-angled stems with a slightly rough surface and 4 to 5 small tubercle-like teeth along each angle.
-The stems are decumbent to ascending or erect, ovoid to somewhat club-shaped or cylindrical, and can grow up to 5.4 inches (6 cm) long, in cultivation often longer, and up to 0.8 inches (2 cm) in diameter.
+The stems are decumbent to ascending or erect, ovoid to somewhat club-shaped or cylindrical.
+They can grow up to 5.4 inches (6 cm) long, often longer in cultivation, and 0.8 inches (2 cm) thick.
 Each tubercle is tipped with a short-lived rudimentary leaf.

 The flowers appear in late summer and fall.
-The hairy corolla is star-shaped with five recurved lobes, up to 1.1 inches (2.8 cm) in diameter, and cream-colored with scattered and irregularly shaped transversal maroon lines and spots across the upper surface.
+The hairy corolla is star-shaped with five recurved lobes and can reach up to 1.1 inches (2.8 cm) in diameter.
+It is cream-colored with scattered, irregularly shaped transversal maroon lines and spots across the upper surface.
 The outside of the corolla is shiny greenish-cream with a few vertical rows of dark red dots.
 The yellow columnar corona forms the flower center.
-The fruits are up to 4 inches (10 cm) long follicles with fairly large seeds.
+The fruits are follicles with pretty large seeds.
+They can grow up to 4 inches (10 cm) long.

 How to Grow and Care for Piaranthus punctatus

-Light: P. punctatus grows best in full sun or partial shade.
-It will benefit from light shade during the hottest summer days.
+Light: P. punctatus grows best in full sun or partial shade but will benefit from light shade during the hottest summer days.
 Indoors, place the plant near the brightest window in your home.
 Avoid abruptly moving plants adapted to lower light levels to full sun to prevent sunburn.

 Temperature: This plant thrives in warm outdoor environments with low to moderate humidity.
 It does not like winter cold and should remain fairly dry and warm during its winter dormancy.
 P. punctatus can withstand temperatures as low as 35 °F (1.7 °C).
 USDA Plant Hardiness Zones 10b to 11b, 35 to 50 °F (1.7 to 10 °C).

 Watering: P. punctatus has typical watering needs for a succulent.
-During the growing season, from spring to fall, water your plant thoroughly and allow the soil to dry between waterings.
+Water your plant thoroughly during the growing season, from spring to fall, and allow the soil to dry between waterings.
 Do not water in winter.
 The plant goes dormant in winter and needs almost no water, about once a month.

-Repotting: Repot your plant in spring just before the growing season.
-P. punctatus has shallow roots and does not require too much soil to grow.
-Pick a container with drainage holes.
+Repotting: Repot your plant in spring, just before the growing season begins.
+P. punctatus has shallow roots and does not require much soil to grow.
+Choose a container with drainage holes.

 Learn more at How to Grow and Care for Stapeliads.